twonk/MyEnergi-App-Api/README.md

    }
 ]
 ```

 ```diff
 !
 All subsequent calls should be made to the asn value above
 ```

 `/cgi-jstatus-E`

-The server responds with a json object:
+The server responds with a JSON object:

 ```json
 {